Life Insurance - Savings

 Our current long-term target strategy is to allocate assets attributed to this insurance plan as follows:

-Asset Class Target Asset Mix (%)
+Asset Class | Target Asset Mix (%) |

-Bonds and other fixed income instruments 65% - 85%
+Bonds and other fixed income instruments | 65% - 85% |

-Growth assets 15% - 35%
+Growth assets | 15% - 35% |

-Our currency strategy is to minimise currency mismatches.
-For bonds or other fixed income instruments, our current practice is to endeavour to currency-match bond purchases with the currency of the underlying policy (e.g. US Dollar assets will be used to back US Dollar insurance plans).
-Subject to market availability and opportunity, bonds may be invested in a currency other than the currency of the underlying policy and currency swaps may be used to minimise the currency risks.
+Our general currency strategy is to minimise currency mismatches for bonds and other fixed income instruments.
+For these investments, our current practice is to endeavour to currency-match asset purchases with the currency of the underlying policy (e.g. US Dollar assets will be used to back US Dollar insurance plans).
+However, subject to market availability and opportunity, bonds or other fixed income instruments may be invested in a currency other than the currency of the underlying policy and currency swaps may be used to minimise the currency risks.
 Currently assets are mainly invested in US Dollar.
-Growth assets may be invested in a currency other than the currency of the underlying policy and the selection is done according to our investment philosophy, investment objectives and mandate.
+Growth assets may be invested in a currency other than the currency of the underlying policy and the selection of the currency is made according to our investment philosophy, investment objectives and mandate.

 The investment strategy is subject to change depending on the market conditions and economic outlook.
 Should there be any material changes in the investment strategy, we will inform policy owners of the changes, with underlying reasons and expected impact to the dividends.